temporalio/documentation/docs-src/go/how-to-define-an-update-in-go.md

 ---
-id: how-to-define-an-update-type-in-go
+id: how-to-define-an-update-in-go
-title: How to define an Update Type in Go
+title: How to define an Update in Go
-sidebar_label: Update type
+sidebar_label: Define Update
-description: An Update type, also called an Update name, is a string value.
+description: Define an Update by giving it a name to identify it.
 ---

 In Go, you define an Update type, also known as an Update name, as a `string` value.